rix4uni/Interlace/README.md

 ```
 ➜  /tmp interlace -tL ./targets.txt -pL ./proxies.txt -threads 5 -c "nikto --host _target_:_port_ -useproxy _proxy_ > ./_target_-_port_-nikto.txt" -p 80,443 -v
 ```

+# Recent Improvements

+## Enhanced Timeout Handling
+The `-timeout` parameter now properly enforces timeouts on subprocess commands.
+Commands that exceed the specified timeout (default: 600 seconds) will be automatically terminated, preventing hanging processes and ensuring the program completes in a timely manner.

+## Improved Progress Bar
+The progress bar now accurately reflects task completion rather than task initiation.
+This means the progress bar reaches 100% only when all tasks have actually finished executing, providing a more accurate representation of job progress.

+## Better Error Messages
+Interlace now provides clean, user-friendly error messages without full Python tracebacks.
+When errors occur (such as empty target files), you'll see clear, actionable error messages that help you quickly identify and fix issues.

+## Empty File Detection
+When using `-tL` with an empty or whitespace-only target file, Interlace will detect this and display a specific error message indicating the file is empty, making it easier to troubleshoot configuration issues.

 # Authors and Thanks
 Originally written by Michael Skelton ([codingo](https://twitter.com/codingo_)) and Sajeeb Lohani ([sml555](https://twitter.com/sml555_)) with help from Charelle Collett ([@Charcol0x89](https://twitter.com/Charcol0x89)) for threading refactoring and overall approach, and Luke Stephens ([hakluke](https://twitter.com/hakluke)) for testing and approach.